-Polynesian settlement and the First and Second Settlement periods exemplify the sub-category of relic landscapes, as discrete evolutionary processes that came to an end in the past, in c1450, 1805 and 1856, respectively.
-The KAVHA site represents a continuing landscape because it retains an active role in contemporary society, as it has since 1856.
+Polynesian settlement and the First and Second Settlement periods exemplify the sub-category of relic landscapes, as discrete evolutionary processes that came to an end in the past, in c1450, 1814 and 1855, respectively.
+The KAVHA site represents a continuing landscape because it retains an active role in contemporary society, as it has since 1856 with the beginning of the Third (Pitcairn) Settlement period.
 The pier and active waterfront also retain an active role in contemporary society, continuing the long-standing use of this part of the site for maritime industry since the First Settlement period in 1788.